This piece carries a content warning for sexual harassment and assault.

 Several industry sources noted that clubs generally have internal policies around how to control customers’ behavior and deal with violent incidents—for example, when to stop serving someone alcohol, or when to call the police and how to deal with them when they arrive.
 Nevertheless, it’s rare for venues to have detailed policies for dealing with harassment specifically, and still less common for them to make those policies public.

 "People think of this as an ‘anything-goes’ kind of club.
 But by ‘anything goes,’ we mean extreme self-expression, rather than extreme sexual harassment."—Anya Sapozhnikova of House of Yes

-This lack of explicit protocol is surprising given how vulnerable nightlife venues can be to this kind of behaviour, according to Stefanie Jones of the Drug Policy Alliance, an advocacy organisation that offers harm reduction advice onsite at music events, but has recently also begun educating partygoers about consent.
+This lack of explicit protocol is surprising given how vulnerable nightlife venues can be to this kind of behavior, according to Stefanie Jones of the Drug Policy Alliance, an advocacy organization that offers harm reduction advice onsite at music events, but has recently also begun educating partygoers about consent.

 In mid-October, in response to incidents like the the one reported by Lynn, House of Yes began to make changes to the way it polices sexual harassment, Sapozhnikova told Noisey.
 Although she said the changes were driven by feedback from customers and the club’s own observations, they also came as the #MeToo movement was quickly gathering steam.

 According to Sapozhnikova, the club has always had staff working the line, chatting to those waiting to enter to keep them feeling content and engaged.
-Now, as part of the new policy, those staff also deliver a brief summary of the venue’s policy on sexual harassment, emphasising that any behaviour that makes other clubbers feel vulnerable or uncomfortable will not be tolerated.
+Now, as part of the new policy, those staff also deliver a brief summary of the venue’s policy on sexual harassment, emphasizing that any behavior that makes other clubbers feel vulnerable or uncomfortable will not be tolerated.